Skip to content

 Interface and Operations / Connectors

-When users need to access external databases or third-party systems, in addition to implementing directly in code, they can also use the "connectors" functionality provided by DataFlux Func.
+When users need to access external databases or third-party systems, besides implementing it directly in code, they can also use the "Connectors" feature provided by DataFlux Func.

-Even without using connectors, users can still normally write Python scripts to access external databases or third-party systems
+Even without using connectors, users can normally write Python scripts themselves to access external databases or third-party systems

 Connector List

-In the left sidebar, select the "Connectors" tab to display a list of all added connectors.
+Select the "Connectors" tab in the left sidebar to display the list of all added connectors.

 connector-aside.png